PackageFactory/atomic-fusion-proptypes/README.md

    Validate the keys of the given array validate with the assigned Validator, accepts null and ignores all other keys.
 The key validators have to define wether a single key is required.
 * `PropTypes.instanceOf('Neos.Neos:Document')`:
-   Validate the value with the given flowQuery-filter, accepts null.
+   Validate the value with the given type, if the value is a Node the NodeType is checked instead of the cass, accepts null.

 ## How it works